 - The Blacksmith: 'Sunny Sam', a morose man who always predicts everything will fail and is only happy when his doomsayings come true.
 Is forced to devise a mail coat for Giles from leftover bits and pieces.
 His real name is "Fabricius Cunctator", which can be translated as "the Slow Smith".

-- Dragon Hoard: The dragon Chrysophylax Dives ("Gold-watcher the Rich"), whose cave contains fantastical riches of all sorts.
+- Dragon Hoard: The cave of Chrysophylax Dives ("Gold-watcher the Rich") contains fantastical riches of all sorts.
 How he got all that stuff is never explained, nor does anyone ever ask.

 - Faeries Don't Believe in Humans, Either: A lot of younger dragons believe that knights are a myth.
 The older ones know better, although they admit that they are few and far, and not a danger anymore, which is true since the King and his Knights are pretty useless.
 The only person who can effectively deal with Chrysophylax the dragon is a fat, red-headed farmer who doesn't like trespassers even if they are scaly and breathe fire.

 - Howl of Sorrow: When Giles rides off to slay Chrysophylax, his dog Garm howled all night because he thought Giles would be killed.

 - Ironic Echo: Excuse me, were you looking for me?
 First said by Chrysophylax when he catches Giles off-guard, then by Giles in the reverse situation.

 - Meaningful Name: Ahenobarbus ("Bronzebeard"), Chrysophylax ("Gold-keeper"), Garm (the monstrous dog of the dead in Norse Mythology)

 - The Middle Ages: The Low Middle Ages, to be precise, but with little historical precision and a fair sprinkling of dragons, giants, and magic.

 - Named Weapons: Caudimordax (Tailbiter), Giles sword.
 The tails it likes to bite are specifically dragon tails.